pandurang90/cloudconvert/README.md

 		config.callback = callback_url
 	end

-#In this if you specify callback_url then you will be notified on file conversion completion
+In this if you specify callback_url then you will be notified on file conversion completion

 Start a Conversion on Cloud convert

 	conversion = Cloudconvert::Conversion.new

-	conversion.convert(inputformat, outputformat, file_path, options)         # to start file conversion
+	# to start file conversion
+	conversion.convert(inputformat, outputformat, file_path, options)

-	conversion.list_conversions 											  # to list all cenversions
+	# to list all cenversions
+	conversion.list_conversions

-	conversion.cancel_conversion 											  # to cancel conversion
+	# to cancel conversion
+	conversion.cancel_conversion

-	conversion.delete_conversion 											  # to delete conversion
+	# to delete conversion
+	conversion.delete_conversion

+	# to get download link of completed conversion
+	conversion.download_link

+	# to get current status of conversion
+	conversion.status

-	conversion.download_link 												  # to get download link of completed conversion conversion.status 													      # to get current status of conversion conversion.converter_options(inputformat, outputformat)					  # will return all possible conversion types and possible options(inputformat and outputformat are optional)
+	# will return all possible conversion types and possible options(inputformat and outputformat are optional)
+	conversion.converter_options(inputformat, outputformat)

 TODO: Write usage instructions here